geserdugarov/geserdugarov/README.md

-Software Engineer developing some core functionality in a transactional data lake platform.
+Software Engineer developing some core functionality in a data lakehouse platform.

 Wide experience in research and data analysis (13&nbsp;yrs, PhD).
 Made a transition from fundamental research in Oil & Gas to research and development in IT due to my passion to create products that people use.